DvLKing20/python-beginner-projects/README.md

 ## Projects
 - **Calculator** – performs basic arithmetic operations (+, -, /, %)
 - **Real-Time Clock** – shows current date, time, and a greeting based on time of day
+-
+Each project helped me understand loops, conditionals, input/output, and logic in Python.